showaykerker/better-daily-notes-obsidian-plugin/README.md

 - [ ] Open daily note on startup.
 - [ ] A modal to ask if image compression is required.
 - [ ] Support of month directory custom naming.
-- [ ] Compress images and rename file for existing notes.
 - [ ] Daily note one line summary by LLM.
 - [ ] Generate tags by LLM.
 - [ ] Image one line summary by LLM.